randycasburn/mvc-servlet-jsp-image-to-db/README.md

 - **and** store the image a a PostgreSQL DB
 - **and** retrieve and display the image on an HTML page

+## Database

+The database directory has a shell script that will automatically create a `thing` database with a `thing` table for your use.

 ## Required steps

 1. In your `pom.xml` file add the commons-fileupload dependency